akovanev/kovanev.github.io/_posts/2020-08-03-How-to-sanitize-sensitive-data.md

     }
 }</code></pre>

-After the desired behavior defined the next step is implement the way how the CLR gets all meta information.
-The <code>SanitizeReflector</code> will be executing search on all passed assemblies.
+After the desired behavior defined, the next step is implement how the CLR gets all meta information.
+The <code>SanitizeReflector</code> will be executing the search on an array of assemblies passing to the <code>Collect</code> method as a parameter.

-Obviously, this method should not run on each request due to performance reasons.
-In other words, the result should be stored in memory.
 <pre><code class="language-cs">public class SanitizeReflector
 {
     public Dictionary<string, SanitizePatternType> Collect(Assembly[] assemblies)